pourmalek/CovidVisualizedCountry/readme.md

 THREE “CovidVisualized” repositories, use a common template and logic for visualization of the results of estimates of FIVE international and periodically updated COVID-19 pandemic models for the future of the epidemic:

-[`CovidVisualizedCountry`]( https://github.com/pourmalek/CovidVisualizedCountry) for the [`GLOBAL`](https://github.com/pourmalek/CovidVisualizedCountry#CovidVisualizedCountry) level and six world [`REGIONS`](https://github.com/pourmalek/CovidVisualizedCountry#-african-region-afr-americas-region-amr-eastern-mediterranean-region-emr-european-region-eur-south-east-asian-region-sear-western-pacific-region-wpr)
+[`CovidVisualizedGlobal`]( https://github.com/pourmalek/CovidVisualizedGlobal) for the [`GLOBAL`](https://github.com/pourmalek/CovidVisualizedGlobal#CovidVisualizedGlobal) level and six world [`REGIONS`](https://github.com/pourmalek/CovidVisualizedGlobal#-african-region-afr-americas-region-amr-eastern-mediterranean-region-emr-european-region-eur-south-east-asian-region-sear-western-pacific-region-wpr)

 [`CovidVisualizedCountry`](https://github.com/pourmalek/CovidVisualizedCountry) for countries with subnational estimates: [`CANADA`](https://github.com/pourmalek/CovidVisualizedCountry#covidvisualizedcountry) and its [`provinces`](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/README.md#-alberta-british-columbia-manitoba-new-brunswick-newfoundland-and-labrador-nova-scotia-ontario-quebec-saskatchewan)